-If you are 18 years old or older, you must obtain a motorcycle PERMIT prior to taking the BRC to receive your motorcycle endorsement.
+If you are 18 or older, you must have a motorcycle PERMIT prior to taking the BRC to receive your motorcycle endorsement.
 Riders under 18 are required to take this course to obtain a motorcycle permit.

 Permits can be obtained from the Driver and Vehicle Services exam station.
 You must have a valid driver's license to receive your motorcycle license.